 Those snitches and others were responsible for up to 100 convictions during the early '90's alone, according to an affidavit from another informant, Edward Allen.
-Recent estimates show that up to 80 percent of Wayne County prisoners convicted in that era were innocent.

-Kym Worthy became the Chief Prosecutor in 2004, but she began work with the Prosecutor's office in 1984 but she began working as an Assistant Prosecutor in 1984 and should have been familiar with the "Ring of Snitches" and other cases.
+https://youtu.be/ippShn6nxB8 Ramon Ward exonerated Recent estimates show that up to 80 percent of Wayne County prisoners convicted in that era were innocent.
+Kym Worthy became the Chief Prosecutor in 2004, but she began work with the Prosecutor's office in 1984 and should have been familiar with the "Ring of Snitches" and other previous exposes prior to 2004.